 The official currency in India is the rupee, abbreviated as INR, and it's controlled by the Reserve Bank of India (RBI).

-The rupee is technically subdivided into 100 paise, but coins that are valued less than 1 rupee are no longer in circulation.
+The rupee is technically subdivided into 100 paise, but coins valued at less than 1 rupee are no longer in circulation.
 Getting change is often difficult in India, so keeping a stock of smaller denominations is wise.

 Here are the frequently used banknotes and coins in India: